idaholab/TMAP8/doc/content/getting_started/installation.md

 git rebase upstream/devel
 ```

-This assumes that your copy of TMAP8 is stored in `~/projects` and that the [idaholab/TMAP8](https://github.com/idaholab/TMAP8)
+Both sets of instructions assume that your copy of TMAP8 is stored in `~/projects` and that the [idaholab/TMAP8](https://github.com/idaholab/TMAP8)
 git remote is labeled `upstream`.
 Use `git remote -v` in the TMAP8 repository location to check for
 this and change the commands as necessary.
 Finally, TMAP8 can be re-compiled and re-tested.